tatomyr/json-x-type/README.md

 }
 ```

-Similarly, you can escape type values like `"string"`:
+Similarly, you can escape primitive types like `"string"`:

 ```json
 {